Australia men's national field hockey team: History

 Australia's first men's team competed in an international match in 1922.

+Australia's first men's team competed at the Olympics in field hockey at the 1956 Summer Olympics.

 The first major competition won by the national team was the 1983 World Championships held in Karachi.

-Participations

-Australia's first men's team competed at the Olympics in field hockey at the 1956 Summer Olympics.

 Australia did not medal at the 1984 Summer Olympics or the 1988 Summer Olympics.
 At the 1992 Summer Olympics, Australia earned a silver medal, losing gold to Germany.
 At the 1996 Summer Olympics, Australia finished third, earning a bronze medal.

 The team won their first Olympic gold medal at the 2004 Summer Olympics.
 Barry Dancer coached the side.

 Should Australia win the gold medal at the 2012 London Olympics they will become the first national team in field hockey history to hold all four international titles available to them simultaneously.
 They would hold titles in the 2012 Olympics, 2010 World Cup, 2011 Champions Trophy and their continental championship (2011 Oceania Cup) at the same time.
 Along with those four titles Australia also holds the Commonwealth Games title from the 2010 championships.